fsharp/fsharp/README.md

 ### Continuous Integration Build

-We have a CI build set up with the JetBrains/Teamcity server as part of the F# community projects there:
+A continuous integration build is set up with the JetBrains/Teamcity server as part of the F# community projects there:

 http://teamcity.codebetter.com/project.html?projectId=project61&tab=projectOverview

 [@forki](https://github.com/forki) controls access.
-Right now this builds both a Mono 'make' install  and a Windows 'cd src; msbuild fsharp-build.proj' build.
+Presently this builds both a Mono `make install`  and a Windows `cd src; msbuild fsharp-build.proj` build.
 No binaries are saved from the build, it is just for sanity checking.

 ### Editing the Compiler with Visual Studio or MonoDevelop